kirademiurge/crud/README.md

 # CRUD

-node.js application was developed with express.js. implemented crub functions and REST API for interacting with client
+node.js application was developed with express.js. implemented CRUD functions and REST API for interacting with client

 ### Contacts